jmbehlmann/reddit-playlistify/README.md

     python spotify_auth.py
     ```

     Follow the prompts to authenticate with Spotify.
-A browser window will open with a code in the url, add that code to the main function.
+A browser window will open with a code in the url, add that code to your .env file.

 4. **Run the Main Application:**

     - Once you have obtained the Spotify authorization code, you can run the main application:

     ```bash
-    python main.py
+    python threadlistify.py
     ```

     The application will gather comments from a specified Reddit thread, extract album references, search for these albums on Spotify, and add them to a specified playlist.